Frequently Asked Questions | VISP

 Will Barnard provide bedding and supplies for me?
 If not, where will I be able to buy bedding and things for my room?

-You should either bring bedding or order online and have it shipped to Barnard or pick up once in NYC.
-During Orientation week in January, you will have the opportunity to purchase your own linens.
+You should either bring bedding or order online and have it shipped to Barnard or pick up once in New York.
+During Orientation week (prior to classes beginning), you will have the opportunity to purchase items.
 There are many stores throughout New York City that sell bedding and dorm room supplies.
-Target, Bed, Bath and Beyond, Amazon and various shops are popular among students and also deliver.
+Target, Ikea, and Amazon are popular among students and also deliver.

 How long after the semester finishes can I stay in my dorm room?

 The latest possible date a student would be able to stay in her dorm room is the day exams finish.
 If you wish to remain in Barnard housing for the summer, you will need to pay additional housing fees and you may need to change rooms.
 Learn more about summer housing.

 What type of meal plan should I select?